-At workplaces, children may not be forced to perform work that could harm their health and hampers their physical and mental development.
+Summary of Provisions under ILO Conventions At workplaces, children may not be forced to perform work that could harm their health and hampers their physical and mental development.
 All children should be able to attend school.
 Once this is safeguarded, there is no objection against children performing light jobs between the ages of 12 and 14.
-The general minimum age is 15 years however developing countries may set this at 14 years.
-The minimum age for hazardous work, work that is likely to jeopardize the health, safety or morals of young persons, is 18 years.
-It can also be set at a lower level of 16 years under certain circumstances

-Children should not be employed in a work that is likely to harm the health, safety or morals of children.
+The general minimum age is 15 years; however, developing countries may set this at 14 years.
+The minimum age for hazardous work, which is likely to jeopardise young persons' health, safety or morals, is 18 years.
+It can also be set at a lower level of 16 years under certain circumstances Children should not be employed in a work that is likely to harm their health, safety, or morals.
 It is considered one of the worst forms of child labour.
 The minimum age for such hazardous work is 18 years.